cold-sats/ln-charts/README.md

 ## Data Storage

-ln-charts stores the data you upload on your device using [Ionic Storage](https://ionicframework.com/docs/angular/storage).
+ln-charts stores your data locally in your browser using [Ionic Storage](https://ionicframework.com/docs/angular/storage).
 Only you can see the data you upload.
-It will persist on your device until you remove it using the "Clear Data" button in the UI.
+It will persist in your browser until you remove it using the "Clear Data" button in the UI.

 ## How to Build Charts